-In his 18 years as a head coach, Clawson delivered a conference championship at each of his first three stops.
-Prior to the 2013 Mid-American Conference title at Bowling Green, Clawson helped Richmond to a pair of Colonial Athletic Association titles in 2005 and 2007.
+In his 20 years as a head coach, Clawson has delivered a conference championship at each of his first three stops.
+Prior to the 2013 MAC title, Clawson helped Richmond to a pair of Colonial Athletic Association titles in 2005 and 2007.
 His first championship as a head coach came in 2002 when he led Fordham to the Patriot League title.

 He has also earned numerous Coach of the Year awards.
 He was the Patriot League Coach of the Year in 2001 and 2002 and was awarded the 2005 Atlantic 10 Coach of the Year award in just his second year in the league.
 The 2007 CAA Coach of the Year award marked his fourth conference Coach of the Year honor in his first nine years as a head coach.